-For the Archival Platform’s 2014 Report, State of the Archives: An Analysis of South Africa’s National Archival System see the report in PDF format.
+See here for the Archival Platform’s 2014 Report, “State of the Archives: An Analysis of South Africa’s National Archival System”.

 See here for the Archival Platform’s 2018 Report, “A Ground of Struggle: Four decades of Archival Activism in South Africa".